Testing Community Structures for Hypergraphs: Introduction.

 Given an observed adjacency tensor $A$, \textit{does $A$ represent a hypergraph that exhibits community structure?} In the present setting, this problem can be formulated as testing the following hypothesis:

 When $m=k=2$, problem (\ref{ht}) has been well studied in the literature.
-Specifically, for extremely sparse scenario $p_n\asymp q_n\ll n^{-1}$, \cite{MNS15} show that $H_0$ and $H_1$ are always indistinguishable; for bounded degree case $p_n\asymp q_n\asymp n^{-1}$, the two models are distinguishable if and only if the signal-to-noise ratio (SNR) is greater than 1 (\cite{MNS15,MNS17,YFS18a}); for dense scenario $p_n\asymp q_n\gg n^{-1}$, $H_0$ and $H_1$ are always distinguishable and a number of algorithms have been developed (see \cite{L16,GL17a,GL17b,BM17,AS17,BS16}).
+Specifically, for extremely sparse scenario $p_n\asymp q_n\ll n^{-1}$, \cite{MNS15} show that $H_0$ and $H_1$ are always indistinguishable in the sense that all tests are asymptotically powerless; for bounded degree case $p_n\asymp q_n\asymp n^{-1}$, the two models are distinguishable if and only if the signal-to-noise ratio (SNR) is greater than 1 \cite{MNS15,MNS17,YFS18a}; for dense scenario $p_n\asymp q_n\gg n^{-1}$, $H_0$ and $H_1$ are always distinguishable and a number of algorithms have been developed (see \cite{L16,GL17a,GL17b,BM17,AS17,BS16}).
 When $m=2$ and $k\geq3$, the above statements remain true for extremely sparse and dense scenarios; but for bounded degree scenario, SNR$>1$ is only a sufficient condition for successfully distinguishing $H_0$ from $H_1$ while a necessary condition remains an open problem (see \cite{AS17, BM16,YFS18b}).
-Abbe (\cite{A17}) provides a comprehensive review of the recent development in this field.
+Abbe \cite{A17} provides a comprehensive review of the recent development in this field.
 From the best of our knowledge, there is a lack of literature dealing with the testing problem (\ref{ht}) for general $m$.
 The literature on hypergraph analysis mainly focused on community detection (see \cite{ACK,GD14,GhDu,Bulo,cherke,Govin,KBG17,LCW17,Mnach}).